Arts Administration MS

 Mary Emery, MBA (Temple University).
 Adjunct Professor.
 Director of Finance and Controller, Vanguard Charitable.

 Sharon Erwin, JD (Temple University).
 Adjunct Professor.
+Legal and ethical issues in the arts.

 Polly McKenna-Cress, MFA (University of the Arts) Museum Leadership Practicum Director.
 Adjunct Professor.
+Museum management.

 Carly Rappaport-Stein, MS (Drexel University).
 Adjunct Professor.
 Executive Director of Intercultural Journeys.